TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Note 4: Large values of capacitor can be lethal, so discharge resistors should be installed as per instructions provided in my Power Supplies page.

-capacitors have the effect of improving circuit stability and improving
+larger bypass capacitors have the effect of improving circuit stability and

 5.2 OPTIMISED ELECTRON STREAM © TECHNOLOGY: